Canadian Mental Health Association: Policy statements

 The CMHA releases public statements criticizing local, provincial, and federal regulation as they pertain to mental health.
 Often, the statements express the organization's perspective on a certain issue and subsequently call for action.

 Medical Assistance in Dying (MAiD)

 In June 2016, Bill C-14 passed through the Parliament of Canada to legalize euthanasia in Canada.
 The bill made it so that those who wish to receive a medically assisted death are permitted to do so through the assistance of a medical practitioner.
-In September 2017, the Canadian Mental Health Association released a public declaration declaring their position that MAiD for psychiatric patients should remain illegal, asserting that recovery is possible for those with mental health issues and that MAiD should not be treated as a substitute for treatment and support.
+In September 2017, the Canadian Mental Health Association released a public declaration declaring their position that MAiD for psychiatric patients should remain illegal, asserting that recovery is possible for those with mental health issues and that committing suicide should not be treated as a substitute for treatment and support.
 The CMHA proposed recommendations to the Canadian government including investments in mental health and addiction services, a national suicide prevention strategy, and research.